dashpay/docs/introduction/features.rst

 On 13 August 2020, the Dash network approved a `proposal
 <https://www.dashcentral.org/p/decision-proposal-block-reward-reallocat>`__
-to modify the block reward allocation from 50/50 between miners and masternodes to 40/60 respectively.
-Once activated, this reallocation will result in an incremental adjustment to the percentage share every three superblock cycles, or approximately three months.
-The following table shows the incremental reallocation process.
-Reward reallocation changes would begin at the first superblock following activation and then occur every three superblock cycles (approximately once per quarter) until the reallocation is complete.
-This documentation will be updated with the specific dates once activation has occurred.
+to modify the block reward allocation from 50/50 between miners and masternodes to 40/60, respectively.
+The incremental reallocation adjusts the percentage share every three superblock cycles.

+The following table shows the incremental reallocation process and indicates the current reallocation date.
+Reward reallocation changes began at the first superblock following activation and then occur every three superblock cycles (approximately once per quarter) until the reallocation is complete.

 +-------------+-----------+--------------+------------+---------------------+
 | Adjustment  | Miner %   | Masternode % | Change (%) |  Reallocation Dates |